We Are Whatever We Have Practiced: Time to Change It?

 It's about Re-Wiring Our Brain

 As we are about to do something about it, we might as well be aware of what inner opponent we are dealing with.
-It may sound silly to you, but your arsenal of psycho-physical survival thinks that your lousy emotions are a part of your surviving - otherwise you wouldn't have "practiced it" over and over again.
+It may sound silly to you, but your arsenal of psycho-physical survival thinks that your lousy emotions are a part of your surviving--- reasoning that otherwise you wouldn't have "practiced it" over and over again.

 You see, we are revisiting the title of this article with this realization that our lousy emotionality is an addiction, and has to be treated as such.
 Recently someone objected to this idea of requalifying our emotions saying that we may "snap" if we suppress them.

 Now, doesn't every quitting an addiction bring about those moments when we feel like we are going to "go nuts" and fall into pieces without our fix?
-It's really all about "re-wiring" in our brain, and as that good scholar Dr.Joe Dispenza keeps reminding us : "Brain cells that fire together - wire together".
+It's really all about "re-wiring" our brain, and as that good scholar Dr.Joe Dispenza keeps reminding us : "Brain cells that fire together---wire together".
 Which nicely translates into the title of this article, doesn't it?